prividentity/PrivateIdentity-Oldd/HOME.md

 ### No Discrimination
 ![Image of No Discrimination](https://github.com/openinfer/PrivateIdentity/blob/master/images/No%20Discrim%201.png)<br>
+To overcome bias (discrimination), we use an ethnically balanced dataset combined with a variety of homogenized lighting (HSL) algorithms to ensure fairness across ethnic, gender and age groups.
+The HSL filters are particularly important in that they remove light absorption, skin contour and skin color as distractors.

-The face recognition DNN is pre-trained using an ethnically balanced dataset of 50M images (8000 classes).
-The classes in the dataset are distributed as follows: 60% Caucasian, 30% Asian, 5% Black and 5% Indian.
-We then add a variety of homogenized lighting algorithms to remove light absorption, skin contour and skin color as distractors.
+The face recognition DNN is pre-trained using an ethnically balanced dataset of 50M images (8000 classes) from both Oxford VGGFace2 and Asian-Celeb.
+The classes in the dataset are ethnically distributed as follows: 60% Caucasian, 30% Asian, 5% Black and 5% Indian.

 The resulting DNN recognizes everybody equally with an  [accuracy of 99.92%.](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN)

 ### Facial Recognition
 ![woman's face](https://github.com/openinfer/PrivateIdentity/blob/master/images/Face%20Recogni%201.png)<br>